 Appeal to the Audience

 Many students find it daunting to write because they were actually never trained on how to write better.
 They try to seek for complex words to make their writing sound more professional.
-However, those writers whom college students find requesting “write my essay service” confirm a simple fact.
+However, those writers like writers from EssayPro whom college students find requesting “write my essay service” confirm a simple fact.
 The texts with sensory words tend to get better grades than dry ones overwhelmed with complex terminology.

 Thus, always consider the audience you are appealing to, be it an academic scholar or a general crowd.
 In any case, using sensory words where applicable will only enhance you writing.
 For instance, speeches with personal insights and emotions presented usually attract more people than statistically-based reports.